kaustubh619/IPGAutomotiveChallenge/README.md

    Once both the backend and frontend are running, you can open your browser and navigate to:
    - Frontend: `http://localhost:3000`
    - Backend API: `http://127.0.0.1:8000/admin`

+## Login Credentials
+Use the following credentials to log in to the backend admin panel:

+Username: ipgautomotive
+Password: carmaker